CPRA Cookie Consent: Is it Required & How to Comply?

 Navigating the California Privacy Rights Act (CPRA) and its cookie consent requirements brings forward questions about how businesses should approach cookies, particularly in the context of obtaining prior consent.

-At its core, the CPRA conveys the importance of transparency and consumer privacy in the digital realm.
+At its core, the CPRA conveys the importance of transparency and data privacy on the internet.

 The act primarily emphasizes the rights of consumers to be informed about how their personal information and sensitive personal information are being used and the ability to opt out of having this data sold or shared.